Sivamani-18/JS-Courses/README.md

 ```

 ### indexOf()
 Returns the first index at which a given element can be found in the array, or -1 if it is not present.
+[Back To Top](#table-of-contents)
 ```javascript
 var fruits = ["Apple", "Banana", "Orange", "Mango"];
 var index = fruits.indexOf("Banana");